BA in Fashion Design

 Why Study Fashion Design at Griffith College?

-- 100% continuous assessment means learners do not need to sit written exams.
+- Learn from 100% continuous assessment — no written exams.

 Course Highlights